WillNickols/dinemites/README.md

     threshold = 0.3)
 ```

-### 4.2 New complexity of infection {#new-complexity-of-infection}
+### New complexity of infection {#new-complexity-of-infection}

+The complexity of infection (COI) is the number of genetically unique
+parasite variants detected.
-When only one locus is sequenced, the new complexity of infection (COI) is
+When only one locus is sequenced, the COI is simply
-simply
 estimated by the sum of: for each allele, the probability the allele is new
 multiplied by the probability the allele is present (1 if sequenced and
 present, 0 if not present, between 0 and 1 if imputed).